veevelder/quick-combat/README.md

 Adds a Hotkey to quickly add PCs, and NPCs to the combat tracker, roll their initiatives, and start combat.

-Includes a compendium of character features to exclude from combat.
+Includes a compendium of character features to exclude actors from combat.

 Optional Feature to display Current Turn and On Deck Markers on tokens.
 This feature will only be displayed if you have the following additional modules enabled:
 * [Sequencer](https://github.com/fantasycalendar/FoundryVTT-Sequencer)